 The company's other income, expense consists of interest income, interest expense, gain on the sale of securities and other miscellaneous income/expense.
 Our interest income in 2009 was \$0.2 million compared to \$0.9 million in 2008.
 This decrease was the result of \$0.7 million of interest income recognized during the first five months of 2008 on loans receivable from Templeton Santa Barbara, LLC, which we refer to as Templeton, prior to the consolidation of Templeton.
 Our interest expense was \$0.7 million in 2009 compared to \$1.4 million in 2008.
 This \$0.7 million decrease was primarily the result of a lower cost of borrowing in 2009 as compared to 2008 as well as additional capitalization of interest related to real estate projects.
 During 2009 the weighted average interest rate on our debt was 3.96% compared to a weighted average interest rate of 5.22% in 2008.
-In 2009, other income, expense includes a \$2.7 million profit on the sale of 335,000 shares of Calavo common stock that we sold in October, 2009.
-These shares were a part of the 1,000,000 shares of Calavo common stock that we purchased in 2005.
+In 2009, other income, expense includes a \$2.7 million profit on the sale of 335,000 shares of Calavo common stock that we purchased in 2005.